Kushagra-Pachauri/lane_detection/README.md

 1. Fork the repo.
 2. Create a new branch: `git checkout -b feature-name`.
 3. Make your changes.
-4. Commit your changes: `git commit -am 'Add feature-name'`.
+4. Commit your changes: `git commit -m 'Add feature-name'`.
 5. Push to the branch: `git push origin feature-name`.
 6. Open a pull request.